What is a geocoder?

 Where are the OpenCage servers?

-Our servers are in Germany, hosted with a leading hosting provider.
+Our servers are at multiple, redundant locations in Germany, hosted with a leading hosting provider: Hetzner.
 They're great and very well connected from a networking standpoint.

 Will you add servers in region X (where X is whatever your favourite place is)?